htw-imi-showtime/showtime-website-project-archive/content/ss21/master/m1-gezumi/features.md

 {{<section title="2.
 Position Estimation">}}

 After the distances between all players are known, the player positions can be calculated.
 Only **relative positions** can be calculated from the distances.
-This means that the resulting triangle can be transformed by translation, rotation or reflection and would still match all the distances (**congruence**).
+This means that the resulting triangle can be transformed by translation, rotation or reflection and still match all the distances (**congruence**).

 {{<image src="distance-to-position-1.svg" alt="Step 1 distances to positions" >}}